mascam97/laravel-api-quotes/README.md

 - Refactoring all the code (setUps implementation in test, use of Actions, DTOs, type hinting, etc.)
 - Implemented a **QueryBuilder library** and improve the **API logic** (delete unnecessary API versioning)
 - Implemented **Sonar Cloud to reduce Technical Debt** (duplications, smells code, etc.)
+- Implemented some **recommendations to build large-than-average web applications**

 ---